How Justine Skye Went From Tumblr Trendsetter To IRL Icon

 Advertisement

-"When I younger, I was very aware of people and their opinions.
+"When I was younger, I was very aware of people and their opinions.
 I let myself drown in that," she says.
 "I diluted who I was to fit into something that I didn't need to fit into, ironically, because I got here by not fitting in."
 Skye's bright purple hair was part of how she stood out, for a while — but the star has since left it behind, and not by coincidence.
 "My hair has been purple since I was about 16, up until about a year ago," she says.
 "At that moment in my life, I needed a change, and I felt like it was the start of a new Justine era."
 And besides, she says, purple wasn't even her first choice to begin with: "It was the only color my mom let me dye my hair, so I went with it and became a comfort thing for me."

 But Skye is learning that being outside of her comfort zone isn't necessarily a bad thing.
 As of last year, she formally stepped away from Roc Nation records and began her journey as an independent artist.
 "Even though things have changed in regards to my label situation, the path is still the same.
 The music doesn't stop.
 It's just even more authentic and true to my experiences now," she says.
 "It wasn't until recently that I realized how to be myself again, and I feel excited about the new year and decade ahead."